Our next workshop dates are May 4-8, 2026. Registration is now open!

 You can sign-up for the mailing list to receive notification of upcoming dates and updates.

-The Workshop will take place in-person at our research unit located on campus at the University of Alberta.
+The Workshop will take place in person at our research unit located on campus at the University of Alberta.
 Click here for a virtual tour.
 It will be available once a year in the spring.
-To enhance the learning experience of each attendee, we accept only a maximum of (10) participants per Workshop.
+To enhance the learning experience of each attendee, we accept only a maximum of fifteen (15) participants per Workshop.

 Computerized Tomography (CT), Dual X-Ray Absorptiometry (DXA), Ultrasound (US), Bioelectrical Impedance Analysis (BIA), Doubly-Labelled Water (DLW), Whole Body Calorimetry Unit (WBCU).

 Each attendee will be responsible for their travel and accommodations.
-Lunch, snacks and refreshments (e.g., coffee, tea, water) will be provided daily during the Workshop.
-Attendees will be responsible for all other meals (e.g., breakfast, dinner).
+Lunch, snacks, and refreshments (e.g., coffee, tea, water) will be provided throughout the day during the Workshop.
+Attendees will be responsible for all other meals (e.g., dinner).

 We reserve the right to make changes to the event program, schedule, venue, or speakers, if necessary.
 In the event of significant changes, we will notify participants as soon as possible and provide options to continue with their registration or request a refund.